steeef/puppet-selinux/README.markdown

 - *modules_dir*

-    The directory where compiled modules will live on a system.
-Defaults to /usr/share/selinux declared in $selinux::params
+    The directory where modules (source files, .mod and .pp) will live on a system.
+Defaults to $vardir/selinux, can be changed in $selinux::params.

 - *source*